 The individual TOE hardware is uniquely identified by its identification data.
+The identification data contains the CCI (Common Criteria identifier), lot number, the wafer number and the coordinates of the chip on the wafer.
 Each individual TOE can therefore be traced unambiguously and thus assigned to the entire development and production process.

-The hardware part of the TOE is identified by IFX_CCI_000003h, IFX_CCI_000005h, IFX_CCI_000008h, IFX_CCI_00000Ch, IFX_CCI_000013h, IFX_CCI_000014h,

-IFX_CCI_000015h, IFX_CCI_00001Ch, IFX_CCI_00001Dh, IFX_CCI_000021h and IFX_CCI_000022h design step H13.
+The hardware part of the TOE is identified by IFX_CCI_000003h, IFX_CCI_000005h, IFX_CCI_000008h, IFX_CCI_00000Ch, IFX_CCI_000013h, IFX_CCI_000014h, IFX_CCI_000015h, IFX_CCI_00001Ch, IFX_CCI_00001Dh, IFX_CCI_000021h and IFX_CCI_000022h design step H13.

 Another characteristic of the TOE are the chip identification data.
-These chip identification data is accessible via the Generic Chip Identification Mode (GCIM), especially the distinction between both wafer fab lines (see [6] and [9], section 2.2.6).
+These chip identification data is accessible via the Generic Chip Identification Mode (GCIM).

-At TOE start-up the so called GCIM can be chosen by applying special signalling in contactless or contact based communication and the TOE outputs then the generic chip identification data (unless another configuration option is chosen).
+At TOE start-up the so called GCIM can be chosen by applying special signalling in contactless or contact based communication and the TOE outputs then the generic chip identification data.
 This data contain the firmware identifier accompanied with the certification identifier, the design step and even more tracking information.
 In combination with [12] (section 6.5) the user can identify the data, interpret it and retrieve the TOE versioning information.
 This information includes also the required mapping of firmware identifier and certification identifier.

-The optional software libraries can be identified by their unique version numbers and by calculating a hash value (e.g. SHA-256) over the delivered lib-files (.lib) and comparing the calculated values to the values stated in Security Target [6] and [9], section 11.
+The optional software libraries can be identified by calculating a hash value (e.g. SHA-256) over the delivered lib-files (.lib) and comparing the calculated vales to the values stated in Security Target [6] and [9], section 11.